The weather is cooling off and the time is perfect for a bowl of this dairy-free Kuri Squash Soup (with a vegan option.)

 Kuri squash has an oddly shaped winter squash that is dark orange inside.
 I would say the flavor is a cross between sweet potato and butternut squash.
 The rind was easy to chop through, and your efforts will be well worth it!

 I decided to create a warm soup out of this squash.
-This soup is completely vegan, paleo, and gluten free, and full of flavor!
+This soup is completely paleo and gluten free, and full of flavor!
+I also include a vegan option.

 - The first step to making a soup is to roast the squash.